Commonwealth Games: Paraplegic Games

 The Commonwealth Paraplegic Games were an international, multi-sport event involving athletes with a disability from the Commonwealth countries.
 The event was sometimes referred to as the Paraplegic Empire Games and British Commonwealth Paraplegic Games.
 Athletes were generally those with spinal injuries or polio.
 The event was first held in 1962 and disestablished in 1974.
 The Games were held in the country hosting the Commonwealth Games for able-bodied athletes.
 The countries that had hosted the Commonwealth Paraplegic Games were Australia, Jamaica, Scotland and New Zealand in 1962, 1966, 1970 and 1974.
 Six countries – Australia, England, New Zealand, Northern Ireland, Scotland and Wales — had been represented at all Commonwealth Paraplegic Games.
 Australia and England had been the top-ranking nation two times each: 1962, 1974 and 1966, 1970.

 Inclusion of disabled athletes in Commonwealth Games

-Athletes with a disability were then first included the 1994 Commonwealth Games in Victoria, British Columbia when this events was added to athletics and lawn bowls, As at 2002 Commonwealth Games in Manchester, England, they were included as compulsory events, making them the first fully inclusive international multi-sport games.
+Athletes with a disability were then first included the 1994 Commonwealth Games in Victoria, British Columbia when this event was added to athletics and lawn bowls, As at 2002 Commonwealth Games in Manchester, England, they were included as compulsory events, making them the first fully inclusive international multi-sport games.
 This meant that results were included in the medal count and the athletes are full members of each country delegation.

-During the 2007 General Assembly of the Commonwealth Games Federation (CGF) at Colombo, Sri Lanka, the International Paralympic Committee (IPC) and CGF signed a co-operative agreement to ensure a formal institutional relationship between the two bodies and secure the future participation of elite athletes with a disability (EAD) in future Commonwealth Games.

-Then, IPC President Philip Craven said during the General Assembly:

-"We look forward to working with CGF to develop the possibilities of athletes with a disability at the Commonwealth Games and within the Commonwealth.
-This partnership will help to galvanize Paralympic sports development in Commonwealth countries/territories and seek to create and promote greater opportunities in sport for athletes with a disability".